 Ski Resorts in Chile

 The Andes of Chile have some world class ski resorts. there are no huge Alpine resorts here, but most resorts will provide even the best skiers with a day or two of satisfying downhill skiing on very quiet pistes.
-After a few years of poor snow due to El Niņo the 1999 season was a bit more like normal, with some good falls of powder above Santiago.
-Chilean holidays are the last two weeks of July and the week around September 11th-18th (Fiestas Patrias) so avoid these times if you can.
+High season for Chilean holidays are the last two weeks of July and the week around September 16th-18th (Fiestas Patrias) so avoid these times if you can.
+There is also the long weekend of the "Assumption of the Virgin" in August, which also can get very busy.

 PORTILLO

-An unusual resort but well worth a visit.
+An unusual resort.
+Although in our opinion it is nothing like as good as its reputation, is is still well worth a short visit.
 The base station is at 2800m, the highest tow takes you to about 3300m.
 Click here to link through to a Portillo piste plan.
-This is quite a large file (over 100K) and may take some time to download.

 TRES VALLES - Valle Nevado - La Parva - Colorado

 These three resorts, known as the Tres Valles, lie about one and a half hours drive from Santiago the capital of Chile.
-They are now linked by a common lift system and together provide a huge skiable area.
+They are now linked by a common lift system and together provide a huge skiable area, althouhg in recent years disputes between the companies have met that common area tickets are not always available.
 Even a good skier will take a day or more to ski out any one of these resorts.
-All three provide a great base for a weeks skiing.
-The best two resorts are La Parva and Valle Nevado.
-Both have some excellent long off piste runs and there are several good steep couloirs at the top of La Parva.
+All three together provide a great base for a weeks skiing.
+They have some excellent long off piste runs and there are several good steep couloirs at the top of La Parva.
 Click on the following links for piste plans for La Parva, Colorado and Valle Nevado.
-These are quite large files (over 100K) and may take some time to download.

-Chillan is a pretty big resort on the south side of the volcano of the same name.
+Chillan is a fairly big resort on the south side of the volcano of the same name.
 The lift company are a bit unsure at the minute whether they're running a ski area or some sort of a prison camp.
-They have some pretty tough regulations and don't even ask about waiving them.
+They have some pretty tough (and sometimes weird!) regulations and are usually very inflexible.
 Make sure you bring regulation ski pants!
 They seem to be very concerned about illegal access to their snow and if you try to jump over the 2m high perimeter fence you'll probably be shot on sight.
 That said, if all you want is a quiet days skiing on good pistes then you could do worse.
-There are plenty of runs here to keep a good skier happy all day.
-The resort is a 2 hour drive form the city of Chillan. there are lots of hotels and cabin accommodation in the area around the bottom of the resort. base elevation is about 1600m, top station is at 2600m.
+There are enough runs here to keep a good skier happy all day.
+The resort is a 2 hour drive from the city of Chillan, but there are lots of hotels and cabin accommodations in the area around the resort.
+The base elevation is about 1600m, top station is at 2600m.
 We like the long Tres Marias run the best.
-Piste plan for Chillan
+See here for a Piste plan for Chillan.

 ANTUCO